You want smart political talk without the meltdowns?

 What about Kate Steinley and her father?

-I've interviewed so many of these families that lost their kids to illegal immigrants, many of which were criminal aliens and had been released back into the towns and cities after they after they committed horrific crimes.
+I've interviewed so many of these families that lost their kids to illegal immigrants, many of which were criminal aliens and had been released back into the towns and cities after they committed horrific crimes.

-In the case of Grant Ronnebeck, this guy had held a woman captive and raped her for a week, gets out of jail, and we didn't send him back home.
+In the case of Grant Ronnebeck, this guy had held a woman captive and raped her for a week.

 Unbelievable.

-So you have a New York, look, it doesn't get any more insane or liberal than New York and a city council speaker, Melissa Mark Feverito is her name, says that the Trump administration plan to cut funding to sanctuary cities is insane, it's racist and will make us less safe.
+It doesn't get any more insane or liberal than New York, and a city council speaker, Melissa Mark Februarito, was her name, says that the Trump administration plan to cut funding to sanctuary cities is insane.

 Listen.

-But it's nothing new.
+That's insanity, but it's nothing new.

-Uh the threats coming from this administration.
+The threats coming from this administration, it's fear-mongering.

-It's fear-mongering, it's stereotyping, it's racist at its core.
+It's racist at its core.

 Nothing that we're doing is threatening our safety.